-- (a) is not to be more than 40 millimetres thick; and - (b) if it contains a copy of a transcript prepared by photocopying, is to have every tenth line on each page numbered in the margin; and - (c) is to be fastened or bound in a manner approved by the Principal Registrar. - (4) The title pages of an appeal book are to give - (a) the full and correct title of the appeal; and - (b) the names of the practitioners for each party and the name of the practitioner who has carriage of the appeal for the appellant and for the respondent; and - (c) each party's address for service. - (5) After the title page of an appeal book there is to be an index containing the following: - (a) a complete list of the documents as settled and witnesses, referring to the appropriate page of the appeal book; - (b) the date of each document and the exhibit mark of any exhibit; - (c) any exhibits arranged in the order in which they have been lettered or numbered. - (6) Each document in an appeal book is to - r.
-668 Part 27 - Appeals (a) be on folio A4 paper of good and durable quality capable of receiving writing in ink; and (b) have a margin of 6 millimetres on the left-hand side of each page; and (c) be numbered on each page; and (d) bear the number allotted to it in the index on each page.
-(7) The documents are to be arranged in an appea book in the following order: (a) process and pleadings; (b) evidence, either oral or by affidavit; (c) exhibits; (d) reasons for judgment; (e) formal judgment appealed from; (f) notice of appeal and any notice of cross- appeal; (g) the certificate referred to in subrule (9).
-(8) book ppellant is to cause a copy of an appeal to be examined with the original nents in the proceeding.
-(9) a certi for tl xamined copy of an appeal book is to bear ficate by the appellant or the practitioners ne appellant that the book has been ned and is correct.
+- (a) is not to be more than 40 millimetres thick; and - (b) if it contains a copy of a transcript prepared by photocopying, is to have every tenth line on each page numbered in the margin; and - (c) is to be fastened or bound in a manner approved by the Principal Registrar. - (4) The title pages of an appeal book are to give - (a) the full and correct title of the appeal; and - (b) the names of the practitioners for each party and the name of the practitioner who has carriage of the appeal for the appellant and for the respondent; and - (c) each party's address for service. - (5) After the title page of an appeal book there is to be an index containing the following: - (a) a complete list of the documents as settled and witnesses, referring to the appropriate page of the appeal book; - (b) the date of each document and the exhibit mark of any exhibit; - (c) any exhibits arranged in the order in which they have been lettered or numbered. - (6) Each document in an appeal book is to -

+- (a) be on folio A4 paper of good and durable quality capable of receiving writing in ink; and - (b) have a margin of 6 millimetres on the left-hand side of each page; and - (c) be numbered on each page; and - (d) bear the number allotted to it in the index on each page. - (7) The documents are to be arranged in an appeal book in the following order: - (a) process and pleadings; - (b) evidence, either oral or by affidavit; - (c) exhibits; - (d) reasons for judgment; - (e) formal judgment appealed from; - (f) notice of appeal and any notice of cross-appeal; - (g) the certificate referred to in subrule (9). - (8) The appellant is to cause a copy of an appeal book to be examined with the original documents in the proceeding. - (9) The examined copy of an appeal book is to bear a certificate by the appellant or the practitioners for the appellant that the book has been examined and is correct.